Home » LGBTQ+ Culture » Trust Onion Model: A Guide to Building Black Queer Chosen Family

 Finally, chosen family reduces isolation and depression risk among Black sexual minority men by providing a reliable connection when traditional support networks run thin or fail (Dawes et al., 2024)[2].

 Public acceptance of homosexuality remains high in the UK and US but extremely low in Nigeria, with regional data indicating similar intolerance in Ghana (Pew Research Centre, 2020; Afrobarometer, 2021)[8].
-This context explains why chosen family can be formed openly in cities like London and New York, while in Nigeria, Ghana, and many parts of Africa, it primarily operates as small, carefully vetted circles that prioritise risk management over visibility.

-Part 3: The Trust Onion Model: A Practical Trust Roadmap
+Part 3: The Trust Onion Model—A Practical Trust Roadmap

 C-A-F-I: The 4 Layers of the Trust Onion Model